The 16 Best Things Elon Musk Believes

 Musk seemingly touted the phrase “Tesla Graveyard” for Apple’s desire to hire those former Tesla workers.
 As time progressed, leadership conflicts, employee strife, and other problems made the project difficult to manage.

-Musk feels that building a car is totally different than building an iPhone or watch, which is actually true.
-However, the right prep and actions can make the biggest difference, and many companies have evolved to some degree of success.
+Musk feels that building a car is totally different than building an iPhone or watch, which is true.
+However, the right prep and actions can make the most significant difference, and many companies have evolved to some degree of success.
 In any case, Apple supposedly laid off thousands of employees working on the project.